bolcom/libunftp/README.md

 ## Cryptographic Providers

-libunftp supports two cryptographic providers through feature flags:
+These two feature flags can be used to select the cryptographic provider:

-- `aws-lc-rs` (default): Uses AWS-LC through rustls for cryptographic operations
+- `aws_lc_rs` (default): Uses AWS-LC through `rustls` for cryptographic operations
 - `ring`: Uses the ring crate for cryptographic operations

 To use a specific provider, enable the corresponding feature in your `Cargo.toml`: